oneilsh/tidytensor/README.md

 Here the printout is emphasizing the nested nature of tensors and providing a quick structure summary.

 `as.tidytensor()` simply adds an addtional `tidytensor` class entry, so the array can still be used in all the normal ways.
-The `print()` function can be customized to show more or fewers rows and columns in the "bottom" tensors and to show dimension names there (it's on the TODO list to also incorporate dimesion names for higher ranks).
+The `print()` function can be customized to show more or fewers rows and columns in the "bottom" tensors and to show dimension names there (it's on the TODO list to also show dimesion names for higher ranks when printing).

 ```r
 dimnames(simulated)[[3]] <- letters[1:10]